Granjow/electronics/electronics.md

 ### MOSFETs

 are *voltage controlled*, in contrast to bipolar transistors, which are current controlled.
-This means that when a current flows between drain and source, there is (almost) no current through the gate.
+This means that when a current flows between drain and source, a MOSFET requires (almost) no current through the gate.

-In N-channel MOSFETs, current flows if V<sub>G</sub> > V<sub>S</sub>.
+* In N-channel MOSFETs, current flows if V<sub>G</sub> > V<sub>S</sub>.
-In P-Channel MOSFETs, current flows for V<sub>G</sub> < V<sub>S</sub>.
+* In P-Channel MOSFETs, current flows for V<sub>G</sub> < V<sub>S</sub>.

 The load goes to the drain.

-MOSFETs can drive ridiculously high currents in their packings with heatsink like TO-220, TO-262, etc.;
+MOSFETs can drive ridiculously high currents (like 140 A) in their packings with heatsink like TO-220, TO-262, etc.;
 these are called *power MOSFETs*.
+N-channel power mosfets have lower resistance than P-channels.

+To efficiently switch MOSFETs at high load, this must be done quickly due to losses during the transition phase.
+This is important especially for power MOSFETs operating at higher frequency.
+Switching quickly requires *high currents* to charge/discharge, but only for a short amount of time.

-They are also sensitive to electrostatical discharge and it is not too hard to break a MOSFET when not handled carefully; transistors are much more robust in this regard.
+The MOSFET gate is sensitive to electrostatical discharge and it is not too hard to break a MOSFET when not handled carefully; transistors are much more robust in this regard.

 References:

 * [How do I choose my optocoupler to drive a solenoid with a MOSFET?][bjt-vs-mosfet]
+* [P-channel MOSFET][p-channel-mosfet] and power MOSFETs

 Some TO-92 MOSFETs: